2018-2019 | FIND WEBNOTES HERE

 Office hours: Wednesdays 2:30-3:20 in A310 / 705 474 3450 ex 4889

-This course focuses on contemporary Canadian scholars who analyze gender, race, class and / or sexuality in international and domestic contexts.
-The research that we will read has been published within the past decade and topics include: an autoethnography of illness: the Urban Aboriginal Communities Thrive project in North Bay; White Canadian women’s narratives of doing development work in Africa; critical race / socio-legal studies of Indian Residential Schools litigation; teaching interdisciplinarity at Nipissing University; and media and legal discourses surrounding sexting.
+Course overview: This course focuses on feminist research methods and contemporary Canadian scholars who analyze gender, race, class and / or sexuality in international and domestic contexts.
 We will attend to the arguments made by the researchers, as well as their methods and methodologies; how they do what they do.
-The end of the first term and all of the second term are dedicated to working together and independently on your own research projects that will incorporate fundamental concepts from contemporary anti-oppression theories.
+The end of the first term and all of the second term are dedicated to working together and independently on original research projects that will incorporate fundamental concepts from contemporary anti-oppression theories.

 By the end of the course students will be able to: